intershop/intershop-pwa/docs/concepts/authentication.md

 This configuration would activate the specific identity provider, when the PWA initially routes to a specific url.

-Another possibility or the identity provider activation could be the usage of the `OVERRIDE_IDENTITY_PROVIDERS` environment variable within the nginx deployment.
+Another possibility of the identity provider activation could be the usage of the `OVERRIDE_IDENTITY_PROVIDERS` environment variable within the nginx deployment.

 ```yaml
 nginx: